-Lens filters are photography and cinematography accessories that are used with a camera to create a desired effect in the image.
-They are made of transparent or translucent glass (or resin) and are placed in front of a lens, either by attaching to the camera or by holding it in place manually or with an articulating arm.
+Lens filters are photography and cinematography accessories that are used in front of your camera lens to create a desired effect in the image.
+They are made of transparent or translucent glass (or resin) and are placed in front of a lens, either by attaching it straight to the lens, by holding it in place manually or mounted to the camera with an articulating arm.
 When placed in front of the camera lens, lens filters can block or filter out light, change the characteristics of the light passing through the filter, add colors to the image, or add special effects to the image.

 HOW DO LENS FILTERS WORK?

 Since lens filters are just pieces of glass or other hard transparent materials, they alter how the light passes through them into the camera sensor.
 Depending on the type of filter or the angle of the shot, the light will behave differently.
 In the case of a color filter, certain color wavelengths of light are blocked out from reaching the film.
 For example, when using color film this works very intuitively, in which a blue lens filter will minimize the passage of red, orange, and yellow light and create a blue tint on the film.

 Another way filters work is through the principle of refraction.
 In scientific terms, refraction is the change in direction of a wave passing from one medium to another or from a gradual change in the medium.
 While refraction of light waves is the most popular form, you can observe refraction in sound waves and water waves as well.
 Think of what happens when light passes through a prism, that’s because the light is being refracted, or filtered, through the glass producing the rainbow of colors.
 Lens filters use refraction to alter the light wave passing through it to produce the desired effect, which could be anything from blurring to lens flares.

 USING LENS FILTERS IN CINEMATOGRAPHY